 Can my parents access my academic information?

-Due to privacy laws your student record information (including application, admission and/or registration information) will not be released to your parents or guardian without your written authorization.
-To give your parents or guardians access to your student record information, you’ll need to fill out Release of Information Forms to give your parents or guardians access to your student record information.
-You might be able to find these forms online through the website where you register for your courses, or contact your university’s registrar for more information.
+Due to privacy laws, your student record information (including application, admission and/or registration information) will not be released to your parents or guardian without your written authorization.
+To give your parents or guardians access to your student record information, you’ll need to fill out release of information forms.
+You might be able to find these forms online through the website where you register for your courses, or you can contact your university’s registrar for more information.

 Is residence right for me?